-Curriculum Connections: Creative Writing, Language Skills, Music, Songwriting
+Curriculum Connections: Creative Writing, Language Skills, Music, Songwriting, Collaboration, Team Dynamics

-You may remember Jonathan and Ryan from our 2010-2011 Student Matinee series when they worked with students who wrote four amazing new songs with them – we’re now bringing them back by popular demand to write more new songs with area students who will perform with them at this concert.
+You may remember Jonathan and Ryan from last year or from our 2010-2011 season.
+On both visits they performed with the students who had written amazing new songs with them – we’re bringing them back again by popular demand to write more new songs with area students who will perform with them at this concert.

 We now send Ticket Reservation Confirmations by email!

-Group Reservations for Student Matinee performances are taken by phone during regular Box Office hours, 12 noon to 6:00pm, Monday through Friday, (440) 366-4040.
+Group Reservations for Student Matinee performances are taken by phone at (440) 366-4040, during regular Box Office hours, 12 noon to 6:00pm, Monday through Friday.
 Reservation Confirmations are emailed and must be signed and returned to the Stocker Box Office by the date indicated in order to guarantee your reservations.
-Because we’ve saved that number of seats for you and your group and not sold them to others, there are no refunds or cancellations for no-shows after your signed Ticket Reservation Confirmation is received at the Stocker Box Office.
+Because we’ve saved that number of seats for you and your group and not sold them to others, there are no refunds or exchanges for no-shows after your signed Ticket Reservation Confirmation is received at the Stocker Box Office.

 We enthusiastically welcome everyone to these performances!
 Stocker Arts Center’s Hoke Theatre is accessible for students with special needs, including parking, seating and restrooms.
 Wheelchair seating is limited and available on a first-come, first-served basis.
 A Hearing Assistance System with free headsets is available for our guests who are hearing impaired.
-(Please Note: A driver’s license or credit card will be required when you borrow the Hearing Assistance headset and given back when the equipment is returned).
-Please indicate your specific needs when you reserve your tickets so we are ready to assist when you arrive.
+Please note: A driver’s license or credit card will be required when you borrow the Hearing Assistance headset and given back when the equipment is returned.
+Please indicate specific needs for your group when you reserve your tickets so we are ready to assist when you arrive.

 One free ticket will be provided for adults accompanying every 20 students.
 Additional chaperones and parents are welcome to attend the performances at the published ticket price.

-If your group plans to eat lunch before or after the performance, PLEASE let the Box Office know that information at the time you make your reservation.
-PLEASE confirm that information on your Reservation Confirmation.
+If your group plans to eat lunch at Stocker before or after the performance, please let the Box Office know that information at the time you make your reservation.
+Please confirm that information on your Reservation Confirmation.
 Please be aware that if we do not know that information prior to your arrival we may not be able to accommodate your group for lunch.

 When the performing company or artist provides us with Study Guides, we provide a link on our website under the information about the particular show.
 That way, everyone who will be attending can have easy access to these performance enhancements.
 We will try to have the links up on our website at least one month prior to the performance date.
 If no Study Guide is provided by the company or artist, no link will be showing.
 We encourage everyone attending the shows to utilize these resources so that you are better prepared for the performance.

 If you want to bring your class to a performance but don’t have funding available for transportation, please let us know.
-Stocker Arts Center has limited funds available to assist with school bus transportation costs to our Student Matinee shows (excluding the rental productions of The Nutcracker and Tarzan).
-We also have a limited funding available for students who need assistance with the cost of tickets in order to attend.
+Stocker Arts Center has limited funds available to assist with school bus transportation costs to our Student Matinee shows (excluding the rental production of Disney’s Beauty and the Beast).
+We also have limited funding available for students who need assistance with the cost of tickets in order to attend.